Register now for biological control for summer greenhouse growers online course

-Registration for the winter 2019-2020 session of the English and Spanish Biological Control for Greenhouse Growers Course in Michigan State University Extension’s College of Knowledge is now open.
+Registration for the summer 2020 session of the English and Spanish Biological Control for Greenhouse Growers Course in Michigan State University Extension’s College of Knowledge is now open.
 The College of Knowledge Online Series was the 2017 National Award Winning Commercial Horticulture Program from the National Association of County Agricultural Agents.
-Growers or other interested professionals can participate in the upcoming series of this award-winning program by signing up until Dec.
-15, 2019.
-The participants will have access to the courses “Biological Control for Greenhouse Growers” and “Control Biológico para Cultivadores en Invernaderos" from Dec.
-1, 2019, to Feb.
-29, 2020.
+Growers or other interested professionals can participate in the upcoming series of this award-winning program by signing up until June 13, 2020.
+The participants will have access to the courses “Biological Control for Greenhouse Growers” and “Control Biológico para Cultivadores en Invernaderos" from June 1 to Aug.
+31, 2020.
 Sign up now!

 MSU Extension and Kansas State University Extension are offering the non-credit, pre-recorded online course on biological control twice a year.
 The course is intended for greenhouse growers and others interested in learning about the fundamental concepts of biological control and the challenges and opportunities associated with a biological control pest management program.
 The content of the course covers introductory materials to more advanced concepts such as utilizing banker plants.
 The cost to take the course is $129.